bb-io/docs/src/content/docs/apps/Slack.mdx

   - **Files** all the files that were attached to this message.
   - **Reactions** all the reactions this message has

-- **Update message** updates an existing message with new texts.
+- **Update message** (Requires scope: chat:write) updates an existing message with new texts.
-- **Delete message** deletes a message
+- **Delete message** (Requires scope: chat:write, channels:manage) deletes a message

 ### Reactions

-- **Add reaction** adds a reaction to a message.
+- **Add reaction** (Requires scope: reactions:write) adds a reaction to a message.
 Provides a dropdown of all possible reaction emojis.
-- **Remove reaction** removes a reaction from a message.
+- **Remove reaction** (Requires scope: reactions:write) removes a reaction from a message.
 Note: The Slack bot can only remove reactions it has added.

 ### Users

-- **Search users** returns all the users in this Slack team.
+- **Search users** (Requires scope: users:read, users.profile:read) returns all the users in this Slack team.
-- **Get user** returns general and profile data about the user including but not limited to team ID, name, timezone, status and email.
+- **Get user** (Requires scope: users:read, users.profile:read) returns general and profile data about the user including but not limited to team ID, name, timezone, status and email.
-- **Find user by email** returns the user associated with this email on this Slack instance.
+- **Find user by email** (Requires scopes: users:read.email, users:read, users.profile:read) returns the user associated with this email on this Slack instance.

 ## Events

-- **On message** is triggered when any new message is sent to a channel.
+- **On message** (Requires scopes: channels:history, groups:history, files:read, reactions:read) is triggered when any new message is sent to a channel.
 This event has a parameter _Trigger on message replies_ which is _False_ by default.
 If you want your bird to trigger on channel messages and message replies, set this parameter to _True_.
 If you use **On channel message** with **Send message in thread** in a single flow, you should set _Trigger on message replies_ to _False_ or leave it unspecified to avoid an infinite loop.
 If you want your bird to trigger only when a message has file attachments, set the _Trigger only when message has files_ to _True_, default is _False_.
-- **On app mentioned** is triggered when the app is mentioned (@Blackbird).
+- **On app mentioned** (Requires scopes: app_mentions:read, channels:history, groups:history, files:read, reactions:read) is triggered when the app is mentioned (@Blackbird).
 Useful to create workflow triggers that only start when specifically invoked by a user through Slack.
-- **On reaction added**.
-Can be configured to a specific channel and a list of emojis it needs to trigger on.
+- **On reaction added** (Requires scopes: reactions:read, channels:history, groups:history, files:read) Can be configured to a specific channel and a list of emojis it needs to trigger on.
 Also returns the "Reaction user ID" which is the user who added the reaction.
-- **On member joined channel**.
+- **On member joined channel** (Requires scopes: channels:read, groups:read)

 > All message related events return the same output as the "Get message" action, so it also includes files and reactions.